 How to Use Teach Past Tense (Irregular Verbs, Explained)

-The past tense of “teach”
+What's the past tense of "teach"?

-I am not qualified to teach this subject.
 He taught for several years before becoming a writer.

-Perfect Continuous I have been teaching I had been teaching I will have been teaching
+I have been teaching • He/she/it has been teaching

 Past tense and past participle of teach